minekube/connect/.web/docs/guide/index.md

 ## Connect Sessions

-There are two concrete types of sessions defined by Connect:

-- **Player Sessions** are established between players and Endpoints on the Connect Network.
-- **Endpoint Sessions** are established between Connect Network and Endpoints itself.

-## Connect Sessions

 Connect defines two specific types of sessions:

 - **Endpoint Sessions**: These sessions are established by your [Connector](/guide/connectors/)'s Minecraft server/proxy